 - Using a biscuit cutter, cut out the biscuits, starting at the outside edge and cutting close together, being careful not to twist the cutter.
 Transfer the biscuits to your baking sheet.
 (Using the scraps, you can pull together another round for more biscuits, though these will be less fluffy.)

 - Bake the biscuits for 10-14 minutes or until golden brown on top.

 - Remove from the oven and lightly brush with butter.
 Turn the biscuits out upside down on a plate to cool, then serve warm!

-- To make the Gravy: While the biscuits are cooking, make your gravy!
+- While the biscuits are cooking, it's time to make your gravy!

 - In a medium-sized pan, brown the sausage over medium-high heat.